Pacing Equilibrium in First-Price Auction Markets: Experiments

 \section{Experiments}

-In previous sections, we've shown that \fppe have many satisfying theoretical properties, such as guaranteed existence, uniqueness, and poly-time computability.
-However, the question remains: if participating in a single first-price auction has such bad incentives, what are the incentives in a budget-managed auction market?
-Additionally, while \fppe have nice properties compared to \sppe, how do the equilibria for first-price auctions compare to those for second-price auctions for typical objectives like social welfare?
-We investigated the properties of \fppe via numerical simulations.
+In previous sections, we have shown that \fppe have many satisfying theoretical properties, such as guaranteed existence, uniqueness, and polynomial time computability.
+However, the empirical question remains: if participating in a single first price auction has such bad properties that industry shifted away from them in the past, does that assessment change when the auctions are within a budget management system?
+Additionally, while \fppe have nice properties compared to \sppe, how do the equilibria for first price auctions compare to those for second price auctions for typical objectives like social welfare and for typical instances?
+We investigated the properties of \fppe via numerical simulations\footnote{There is a public notebook on synthetic data for these experiments available on Github at \url{https://github.com/facebookresearch/fppe}\,.} on realistic instances generated from data collected at Facebook and Instagram.
 We aimed to answer two concrete questions: (1) Under \fppe, how high is bidder regret for reporting truthfully?
 (2) How does \fppe compare to \sppe in terms of revenue and social welfare?

-To investigate these questions, we generated instances according to the complete-graph model by \citet{conitzer2018pacing}.
-In this model, every bidder is interested in every item, and each valuation is drawn i.i.d. from unif$(0,1)$.
-We generated $5$ instances for each point in the Cartesian product of $2,4,\ldots, 8$ bidders and $4,6,\ldots,14$ goods.
-For each instance, we computed an \fppe as the solution to {\mcp}, computed with CVX~\citep{grant2008cvx}.
-We computed an \sppe for every objective function using the MIP given by \citet{conitzer2018pacing}.
-We considered at most $8$ bidders and $14$ goods because of the limited scalability of the \sppe MIP; we were able to solve all {\mcp} instances in less than 2ms.
-Figure~\ref{fig:exp multipliers histogram} in the appendix shows the distribution of pacing multipliers; almost all bidders are budget constrained.